AminZibayi/react-extensible/README.md

 ## Basic Usage

 react-extensible exports:
-1. `Extension`: it is a react component that represents an extension or plugin.
-It receives a prop called `name`; You can have several `Extension`s with the same name. another prop is `render`, its value is a react component.
+1. `Extension`: it is a React component that represents an extension or plugin.
+It receives a prop called `name`; You can have several `Extension`s with the same name. another prop is `render`, its value is a React component/element.
 2. `Actions`: is a static class.
 You can register or unrgister an extension using `Actions.register(extnInfo)` and `Actions.unregister(extnName)`, `extnInfo` is an object and at least must have a `name` field.
 3. `Provider`: All the `Extension`s have to be descendants of a Provider component; Having only one Provider in your app is highly recommended.